MuaazH/ZKTeco_PULLSDK_Wrapper/README.md

 This library is using .Net Core.
 You can copy the source and downgrade if you feel like it.

 # HOW TO INSTALL
-Copy the lib folder to your working directory (i.e. where your executable will rung from) and import "PullSDK.dll" in your project.
+Copy the content of the lib folder to your working directory (i.e. where your executable will run from) and import "PullSDK.dll" in your project.

 # HOW TO USE PULL SDK
 ```C#